Peyton Hillis: 2011 season

-Hillis had a difficult 2011–12 season that led him to be associated with the Madden Curse, a history of poor performance by athletes after appearing on the Madden cover.
-The season began with unsuccessful negotiations to extend his contract.
+Hillis had a difficult 2011–12 season, beginning with unsuccessful negotiations to extend his contract.

 He had a good game in a Week 2 matchup with the Indianapolis Colts, running for 94 yards and two touchdowns, but he then sat out a game the next week against the Miami Dolphins with strep throat on the advice of his agent.
 Hillis then injured his hamstring twice, once in a game and once in practice, limiting his performance and frustrating teammates.
 He rebounded towards the end of the season, rushing for 99 yards in Arizona and 112 in Baltimore to finish with 587 and three touchdowns.
 At the end of the year, Hillis stated he wanted to re-sign with the Browns, even willing to offer a hometown discount, but the Browns never made him an offer and allowed him to leave as a free agent to Kansas City.
+Hillis attributed his struggles to the Madden Curse, a superstition centered on athletes who appear on the Madden cover.